mickfuzz/makecode-platformer-101/README.md

 If you want to get started or begin to investigate what is available the following links will help you.

 * View a graphical menu of [Game Patterns](https://mca-platformer-examples.glitch.me/) which contains a short intro on how to apply them to the starting game template
-* Get an overall understanding of the starting game template with step-by-step tutorials - [Part One](https://arcade.makecode.com/beta#tutorial:https://github.com/mickfuzz/mca_platformer_tutorial/tutorialPartOne) and [Part Two](https://arcade.makecode.com/beta#tutorial:https://github.com/mickfuzz/mca_platformer_tutorial/tutorialPartTwo)
+* Get an overall understanding of the starting game template with [the step-by-step tutorial](https://arcade.makecode.com/beta#tutorial:https://github.com/mickfuzz/mca_platformer_tutorial/fullTutorial)

 * Browse the [Group Course contents](https://mickfuzz.github.io/makecode-platformer-101/groupCourse) or start to work your way through the individual online course
 * Check out the potential [Learning Dimensions](https://mickfuzz.github.io/makecode-platformer-101/learningDimensions) of this project